Keio University

 Keio University alumni

-For the generation about 20 years older than me, he might be known more for the satirical skits on the radio program "Sunday Entertainment Edition" than for CM songs.
-A famous NHK radio program that began shortly after the war, the "Joke Music" segment featuring comical songs and topical satirical skits composed by Toriro caused a social boom.
-Shigeru Yoshida, who led the political world in the late 1940s and early 1950s, was particularly targeted here.
-Talented young people who were listeners of the program, such as Rokusuke Ei and Akiyuki Nosaka, became Toriro's disciples and laid the foundation for variety shows in the television era.
+For the generation about 20 years older than me, he might be remembered more for the satirical skits on the radio program "Sunday Entertainment Edition" than for his CM songs.
+This famous NHK radio program started shortly after the war, and the "Joke Music" segment—consisting of comical songs and current events satire composed by Toriro—became a social phenomenon.
+Shigeru Yoshida, who led the political world in the 1940s and 50s, was a particular target of his satire.
+Talented young people who were listeners of the program, such as Sukeroku Ei and Akiyuki Nosaka, became Toriro's disciples and laid the foundation for variety shows in the television era.

-I have recently published a biography of Toriro Miki, and since he was a man with a wide range of work and many private episodes, I would like to introduce some anecdotes related to Keio (Mita) here.
-One of Toriro's first professional songs, written in a shack immediately after the end of the war, is "The Southern Island Has Vanished," and the inspiration for this song was "Southern Island" by Bunroku Shishi, a Juku alumnus.
+I have recently published a biography of Toriro Miki.
+Since he was a man with a wide range of work and a wealth of private episodes, I would like to introduce some anecdotes related to Keio (Mita) here.
+One of the first professional songs Toriro wrote in a shack immediately after the end of the war was "The Southern Island Has Disappeared," and the image for this song was based on "Southern Island" by Bunroku Shishi, a graduate of the Juku.
 It seems he had some interaction with Mr. Shishi through interviews and other occasions.

-Toriro, who attended Gyosei, the former Urawa High School, and the University of Tokyo Faculty of Law, does not have many direct stories involving Keio or Mita, but there is a great connection with Mickey Mouse, who was popular as the Keio mascot in the Keio-Waseda games until a while ago.
-When Toriro first joined NHK Radio as part of a trio, he chose the stage name "Miki Torio" after Mickey Mouse, whom he had loved since childhood, and that is the origin of his name.
+Toriro attended Gyosei, the former Urawa High School, and the Faculty of Law at the University of Tokyo.
+While there are no direct stories of him attending Keio or Mita, there is a significant connection to Mickey Mouse, who was popular as the Keio mascot at the Keio-Waseda games until a while ago.
+When Toriro first joined NHK radio as part of a trio, he decided to take his stage name from Mickey Mouse, whom he had loved since childhood, calling himself "Miki Torio" (Miki Trio), which is the origin of his name.

 Asato Izumi